enibigir/trackingvertexing/index.md

 longitude: "-88.245781"       # decimal longitude of the workshop venue (use https://www.latlong.net)
 humandate: "Synchronously January, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "24/7"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2024-01-08 # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2025-01-13 # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2024-01-12   # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2025-01-17   # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-email: ["daniel.spitzbart@cern.ch"]
+email: ["emery.nibigira@cern.ch"]
 ---

 ![CMS Detector Slice](https://cmsexperiment.web.cern.ch/sites/cmsexperiment.web.cern.ch/files/detectoroverview.gif){:width="50%"}

-## Welcome to the CMS Data Analysis School 2024 Tracking and Vertexing Short Exercise!
+## Welcome to the CMS Data Analysis School 2025 Tracking and Vertexing Short Exercise!

 We will present an introduction to using tracks for analyses in the era of **large pile-up** (many primary vertices).
 Our exercises will all use real data and will familiarize you with the following techniques: